-Because of the pandemic, 90% of students around the world – a total of over 1.5 billion – have been out of school.
-But opinions vary widely as to how long closures should last.
-In Taiwan, which acted very quickly to contain the virus, schools re-opened at the end of February.
+Because of the pandemic, 90% of students around the world have been out of school.
+But now things are changing.
+In Taiwan, which acted very quickly to contain the virus, schools reopened at the end of February.
 In Norway, they will start reopening on Monday.

 British experts and politicians are sharply divided.

 Those who share this view have been encouraged by a report by academics at University College London (UCL).
-It suggests that closing schools makes very little difference to the spread of the virus, perhaps reducing it by a mere 2%.
+It suggests that closing schools makes very little difference to the spread of the virus, perhaps reducing it by as little as 2%.

-The general secretary of the Association of School and College Leaders, Geoff Barton, thinks that the end of the May half-term is a likely time for schools to go back.
-“When the decision to cancel exams was made, it was thought that the peak of hospital cases would be in mid-May.
-It looks as though the pandemic is at its height right now.
-That opens a window for schools to reopen before the summer holidays,” he said.
+The general secretary of the Association of School and College Leaders, Geoff Barton, thinks that the end of the May half term is a likely time for schools to go back

-Some argue that it is impossible to say at this stage.
-The decision must be based on the progress of the virus, and that means looking at the figures day by day.
-It would be unwise to put a huge number of children back into contact with each other before the danger has passed.
+Some argue that it would be unwise to put a huge number of children back into contact with each other before the danger has passed.
 The suggestion that they could be distanced from each other within their schools is completely impractical.

 Others say that schools must reopen as soon as possible.
-The UCL report shows that the effect of closing them is minimal; in the meantime, the economy is suffering and parents who could be doing vital work are busy with childcare instead.
 The closure is particularly damaging for children from poor homes, who do not have many resources for learning at home and may go hungry without school meals.